mattmc3/antidote/docs/README.md

 [Antidote][getantidote] is a feature-complete Zsh implementation of the legacy [Antibody][antibody] plugin manager, which in turn was derived from [Antigen][antigen].
-Antidote not only aims to provide continuity for those legacy plugin managers, but to also delight new users with high performance, easy to use Zsh plugin management.
+Antidote not only aims to provide continuity for those legacy plugin managers, but also to delight new users with high-performance, easy-to-use Zsh plugin management.

 ## Documentation